chris2934/notifications_ui/README.md

-# notifications
+# notifications_ui
-This is a prototype project creating a notifications system based on AWS SNS
+This is the UI repo for a prototype notifications system build on AWS SNS